scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 street food for dinner.
 Followed by an outing on the town.
 So no Soylent today, but I had some fun.

+### Day 403

+Wanted to try the new bacon cheddar cheeseburger pizza from Papa John's, so I got one of those and the chicken poppers.
+The chicken poppers were so-so, but the pizza was pretty good.
+No idea what is in the burger sauce, but it's tasty.
+No soylent today since I got a large and so I just had that to eat all day and have leftovers for tomorrow.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/